Novartis’ Win-Win Approach to Greener Drug Development

 “You don’t need to reinvent the wheel.
 Try to learn what best practice looks like in your area and integrate that as much as possible.
 If you can apply sustainable approaches from the very beginning in your processes, you’ll benefit.”

 The advice extends to CDMOs.
-“If you’re willing to consider more sustainability activities, don’t hesitate to reach out to existing collaboration forums or leading companies in this field.
-Pharma customers are willing and happy to engage on this topic with their suppliers.”
+“If you’re willing to consider more sustainability activities, I recommend reaching out to existing collaboration forums or leading companies in this field.
+Pharma companies are willing and happy to engage on this topic with their suppliers.”

 Starting with win-win opportunities—resource efficiency improvements that reduce costs—creates momentum without requiring significant investment.
 “You can reallocate freed-up savings into those areas and deliver on both sustainability and business performance.”